 STATUTES OF THE IHO HYDROGRAPHIC COMMISSION ON ANTARCTICA (HCA)

-(As approved at HCA-14, Tromsø, Norway – 28-30 June 2016)

-Notes: HCA Statutes were adopted at the 3rd HCA Conference, IHB, Monaco, 8-10 September 2003.
-They were revised at the 7th HCA Conference, Buenos Aires, Argentina, 3-5 October 2007.
-A further revision of Article 3 (adding a mission statement) and 6.1 was agreed at the 12th HCA Conference, Montevideo, Uruguay, 10-12 October 2012.
-Articles 1.2 and 3.6 were reviewed at the 13th HCA Conference, Cádiz, Spain, 3-5 December 2013.
-Article 4.1 was reviewed at the 14th HCA Conference, Tromsø, Norway, 28-30 June 2016 with some other editorial changes to align with the new IHO Convention.

-Article 1

-GENERAL
+(As approved by correspondence, following HCA-17, VTC, 14 June, 2021)

+Article 1: ANTARCTIC TREATY SYSTEM and THE COMMISSION

+1.1 The Antarctic Treaty and related agreements, collectively known as the Antarctic Treaty System, provide a legal framework for international relations with respect to Antarctica, Earth's only continent without a native human population.
+The Treaty applies to the area south of 60° South Latitude, including all ice shelves and islands.
+The principle aims of the AT System, of interest to the International Hydrographic Organization (IHO), are the focus on cooperative relations with International Organizations, scientific research and the free exchange of data.

-1.1 The IHO Hydrographic Commission on Antarctica (hereinafter referred to as “HCA”) is a special Hydrographic Commission of the International Hydrographic Organisation (IHO).
-The HCA is established in conformity with IHO Resolution 2/1997, as amended “Establishment of Regional Hydrographic Commissions (RHC)” (Appendix A) and shall be governed according to these statutes.
+1.2 ARTICLE 8 (a) of the International Hydrographic Organization’s General Regulations states that “Regional Hydrographic Commissions (hereinafter RHCs) are regional bodies, established by Member States and recognized by the Assembly to improve regional coordination, enhance exchange of information and foster training and technical assistance.”
+Additionally, ARTICLE 8 (e) stipulates the membership requirements for RHCs, including the Hydrographic Commission on Antarctica (HCA or the Commission).
+1.3 The IHO HCA is a unique RHC recognized by the (IHO).
+The HCA is established in conformity with IHO Resolution 2/1997, as amended “Establishment of Regional Hydrographic Commissions (RHC)” and shall be governed according to these statutes. .
+The Commission should provide, in pursuance of the resolutions and recommendations of the IHO, and the Antarctic Treaty System, regional coordination in the provisioning of hydrographic services, freedom of scientific investigation, cooperation, free exchange of, and access to, scientific observations in support of safe maritime navigation and for broad scientific use.

-1.2 The HCA is the coordinating body for hydrographic surveying and nautical charting matters in International Region M. The geographic limits of this region are illustrated at Appendix B.
+1.4 The geographic limits of the HCA are defined by the IHO International (INT) Charting Scheme Region M. The geographic limits of this region are illustrated at Appendix B .

-Article 2

-MEMBERSHIP
+Article 2: THE MEMBERSHIP

-2.1 Membership of the HCA is open to any IHO Member State whose government has acceded to the Antarctic Treaty and which contributes resources and/or data to IHO INT Chart and ENC coverage of Region M (see Appendix B) and which becomes a signatory to the Statutes of the HCA.
+2.1 As per ARTICLE 8 (e) of the IHO General Regulations, full membership is reserved for IHO Member States who are Party to the Antarctic Treaty and contributes resources and/or data to IHO INT Chart and Electronic Navigational Chart coverage of Region M and which becomes a signatory to the Statutes of the HCA.

-2.2 Associate Membership is open to any non-IHO Member State whose government has acceded to the Antarctic Treaty and which contributes resources and/or data to IHO INT Chart and ENC coverage of Region M, and which becomes a signatory to the Statutes of the HCA.
+2.2 Associate Membership is open to any Antarctic Treaty Contracting Party and other States which contributes resources and/or data to IHO INT Chart and ENC coverage of Region M, and which becomes a signatory to the Statutes of the HCA.
 Associate Members may take part in the discussions but shall not have voting rights, except as contained in Articles 4.2 and 4.3.

-2.3 Observer status in the HCA is open to any other IHO Member State, to the representatives of any national or international organisation, and to individual experts, having professional involvement in hydrographic surveying or nautical charting in Region M either by contributing to those activities, or by providing support to those activities, or as users of derived products.
-The participation of Observers in any activity of the HCA will be subject to the prior approval of the Chair of the HCA.
-The Observers may take part in the discussions but shall not have voting rights.
+2.3 Other States and international organizations active in the region may be invited by the HCA to participate as observers.
+Observer status is available to organizations and individual experts, having professional involvement in marine data, products or services in Region M either by contributing to those activities, or by providing support to those activities, or as users of derived products.
+The Observers may take part in HCA discussions, but shall not have voting rights.

-Article 3

-AIMS
+Article 3: AIMS